bupsonator/bupsonator.github.io/README.md

     This is the website that started my obsession with making websites in raw code, and the website that caused me to move from CodeHS to GitHub for my web dev endeavors.
 Read the "About" page on the site to see credits, disclaimer, and what's new!
+- Spooky X3M:
+    A spooky moto x3m that happened.
+That's all it is.
 - Internet Simulator:
     In my AP Computer Science class that I'm learning Java in, we are in the corner learning at our own pace while the teacher teaches Computer Science Principles to everyone else.
 I